aws/aws-pdk/README.md

 ### [pipeline](./packages/pipeline/README.md)

 This module provides a projen project that uses a construct based on CDK's CodePipeline construct, named PDKPipeline, to deploy a CI/CD pipeline.
-It additionally creates a CodeCommit repository and by default is configured to build the project assuming nx-monorepo is being used (although this can be changed).
+It additionally creates a CodeCommit repository and by default is configured to build the project assuming monorepo is being used (although this can be changed).
 A Sonarqube Scanner can also be configured to trigger a scan whenever the synth build job completes successfully.
 This Scanner is non-blocking and as such is not instrumented as part of the pipeline.

 ### [pdk-nag](./packages/pdk-nag/README.md)